SunSerega/SAC/README.md

 3. Launch it, uncheck all and press OK.
 4. Restart your computer, for all icons and context menu shortcuts to be properly deleted.

-If "Lib" folder is not empty - it would not be deleted when uninstalling.

 ---

 - Manual method